Radiopurity measurements of liquid scintillator for the COSINE-100 Upgrade: Introduction

-A total of 2,400\,liters of the linear alkylbenzene~(LAB) based LS has been produced and is awaiting use in the COSINE-100U experiment.
+A total of 2,400\,liters of the linear-alkyl-benzene~(LAB) based LS has been newly produced and is awaiting use in the COSINE-100U experiment.
 Three\,grams of 2,5-diphenyloxazole~(PPO) were added per liter of LAB to act as a fluorescent material.
 Since the emission spectrum of PPO does not match the spectral response of the PMT, 30\,mg/L of 1,4-bis[2-methylstyryl]benzene~(bis-MSB) was added as a wavelength shifter for efficient light collection~\cite{PARK201345}.

-The radiopurity of the LS was measured prior to installation in the main detector to minimize the risk of introducing significant background radioactivity to the crystals.
-Data was collected for a month with a small detector at a ground laboratory.
-The data was subjected to pulse shape discrimination~(PSD) and $\beta/\alpha$ coincidence analysis to determine the internal background level.
-Additionally, radioactivity measurements of the LS sample were performed using high-purity germanium detectors~\cite{Sala:2016wlz} for comparison.
+The radiopurity of the LAB-LS was measured prior to installation in the main detector to minimize the risk of introducing significant background radioactivity to the crystals.
+Data were collected for one month using a small-scale detector at a ground laboratory.
+Using the data, we developed pulse shape discrimination~(PSD) and $\beta/\alpha$ coincidence analysis to determine the intrinsic background level of the liquid.
+Furthermore, radioactivity measurements of the LAB-LS sample were performed using high purity germanium detectors~\cite{Sala:2016wlz} for comparison.